overscore-media/stardew-valley-character-preview/README.md

 Note that if you load in a spritesheet with multiple hats/shirts/etc., only the one in the top-left will be loaded in.

 You can use a program like [Paint.NET](https://www.getpaint.net/) to edit a spritesheet to get the single sprite you want.

+##### Base Sprite:

+*At least 16 x 96 for four base poses* (note that arms will be the default base sprite if your custom base sprite is 96 or under in width)

 ###### Hair: